MarisaGomes/Getting-and-Cleaning-Data-Course-/README.md

 #What you find in this repository:

-`CodeBook.md` describes the R codes that are to use.

 `run_analysis.R` contains all the code to perform the analyses described in the 5 steps.
 They can be launched in RStudio by just importing the file.

+`CodeBook.md` describes the steps in the R codes that are to use.

 `secTidySet.txt` is the independent tidy data set with the average of each variable for each activity and each subject ask in the 5th step of the Project.